fenago/tableau-server/md/server/tsm licenses - Tableau.md

 ============
-You can use the `tsm licenses` commands to manage server license tasks like activating or deactivating a [Tableau Server]{.VariablesProductName} product key on- or off-line, and getting associated files for offline activation or deactivation.
+You can use the `tsm licenses` commands to manage server license tasks like activating or deactivating a [Tableau
+Server] product key on- or off-line, and getting associated files for offline activation or deactivation.

 ::: {.miniToc}